RoySadaka/lpd/README.md

         State.EXTERNAL
         Phase.PREDICT_END
 ```
-Callbacks will be executed under the relevant phase and satae, and by their order.
+Callbacks will be executed under the relevant phase and state, and by their order.
 With phases and states, you have full control over the timing of your callbacks.
 Let's take a look at some of the callbacks ``lpd`` provides:

 ### LossOptimizerHandler Callback
 Derives from ``LossOptimizerHandlerBase``, probably the most important callback during training 😎
 Use ``LossOptimizerHandler`` to determine when to call:
 ```python
     loss.backward(...)
     optimizer.step(...)
     optimizer.zero_grad(...)
 ```
 Or, you may choose to create your own ``AwesomeLossOptimizerHandler`` class by deriving from ``LossOptimizerHandlerBase``.
 ``Trainer.train(...)`` will validate that at least one ``LossOptimizerHandlerBase`` callback was provided.
 Let's see an example of customizing the default ``LossOptimizerHandler``
 Say your machine can handle up to batch_size = 8, but you want to accumulate gradients until you reach 32 samples before you backprop, then you can define your optimizer handler function, to pass it later to ``LossOptimizerHandler``:
 ```python
     def my_optimizer_handler_closure(action):